Tejan Koroma

-Tejan Koroma (born April 27, 1996) is an American football center for the Seattle Sea Dragons of the XFL.
+Tejan Koroma (born April 27, 1996) is an American former professional football center.
 He played college football at Brigham Young University.

 Professional career

 Kansas City Chiefs

 Koroma was signed by the Kansas City Chiefs as an undrafted free agent on May 7, 2018.
 He was waived with an injury designation on August 5, 2018.
 After going unclaimed, he was placed on injured reserve by the Chiefs.
 He was waived on April 29, 2019.

 Houston Roughnecks

 Koroma was selected by the Houston Roughnecks in the 2020 XFL Supplemental Draft on November 22, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Michigan Panthers

 On March 10, 2022, Koroma was drafted by the Michigan Panthers of the United States Football League.

 Seattle Sea Dragons

 The Seattle Sea Dragons selected Koroma in the seventh round of the 2023 XFL Supplemental Draft on January 1, 2023.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).